harmonydata/harmonydata.github.io/content/en/blog/harmony-r.md

 ## Parsing a raw file into an Instrument

-To import Harmony and harmonise an instrument, run:
+Let's import Harmony and harmonise an instrument.

 If you want to read in a raw (unstructured) PDF or Excel file, you can do this via a POST request to the REST API.
 This will convert the file